michodgs25/Sprint/README.md

 __See testing documentation here: https://github.com/michodgs24/Sprint/blob/master/test.md__

 ## Version Control
-This sites version control is through github and using gitpod IDE, once completed a piece of work, I would type into the terminal:
+This sites version control is through github linked to the heroku app, using gitpod IDE, once completed a piece of work, I would type into the terminal:

-#### git add index.html
+ #### git add -A
  - *Adds a change in the working directory to the staging area.*

 #### git commit -m "Update index.html code formatting"